HMS Sutherland (1741)

 HMS Sutherland was a 50-gun fourth rate ship of the line of the Royal Navy, built at Rotherhithe according to the dimensions laid out in the 1733 proposals of the 1719 Establishment, and launched on 15 October 1741.

-Sutherland participated in the Siege of Louisburg, providing shore bombardment for the forces of Brigadier-General James Wolfe.
+Sutherland participated in the Siege of Louisbourg (1758), providing shore bombardment for the forces of Brigadier-General James Wolfe.

 Sutherland was sold out of the navy in 1770.